|Self-Disparagement | Self-Doubt | Self-Consciousness|

-Self-deprecation means belittling yourself, or running yourself down, in the eyes of others.
-It is a drive to make yourself small or even invisible.
+Self-deprecation (or self-depreciation) therefore means belittling yourself, criticising yourself, or running yourself down—both internally in your own mind and externally in the eyes of others.
+It is defined as:

-In this case, however, the basic strategy is to “get in first”—to launch a preemptive attack on your own failings before anyone else can do so.
-While the arrogant person tries to deny their imperfections by feigning perfection, the self-deprecating person believes their own imperfection is absolute: I am simply not as good as other people.
+In this case, however, the basic strategy is to get in first—to launch a preemptive attack on your own failings before anyone else can do so.
+While the arrogant person tries to deny their imperfections by feigning perfection, the self-deprecating person believes their own imperfection is absolute: I am simply not as good as other people… And it’s perfectly obvious to everyone else, so there’s no point denying it.

 Like all chief features, self-deprecation involves the following components: